phoenix-rtos/phoenix-rtos-doc/loader/index.md

 # Loader (plo)

-This chapter describes the Phoenix-RTOS bootloader (plo).
-After reading this chapter, you will know:

-- How the loader prepares hardware and loads the kernel.
-- The available CLI commands and their usage.
-- The device types supported by the loader.
-- The PHFS filesystem abstraction and its protocols.
-- Internal limits for commands, devices, and aliases.
+This chapter covers the Phoenix-RTOS bootloader (plo): hardware preparation, kernel loading, CLI commands, supported device types, the PHFS filesystem abstraction, and internal limits.

-The bootlader is an inherent part of Phoenix-RTOS used to prepare the system setup structure and load the kernel and applications to selected memory areas defined as maps.
-The loader configuration is flexible and allows the user to customize appropriate sets of functionality depending on hardware resources.
+The bootloader prepares the system setup structure and loads the kernel and applications into memory areas (maps).
+Its configuration allows customizing functionality to match available hardware resources.

 The Phoenix-RTOS loader supports all the target platforms listed in the [Building](../building/index.md) chapter.